aapeebles/ent-ds-del-3-3-working-with-json-ds-deloitte-03192019/README.md

 print(cities)
 ```

-    ['Maplewood', 'Montclair', 'Maplewood', 'Montclair']

 OK, now it's your turn!
+Instead of creating a List of every city, create a Set of the distinct cities.

-Start by iterating over the document and creating & printing a list of first names:
+Great!
+Now iterate over the document and create & print a list of first names:

-Great, now go in and create a list of the states that the people have an address in:
+Perfect!
+Now go in and create a list of the states that the people have an address in:

 Now, create a list of full names *(hint, you'll have to concatenate the first name, a space and then the last name for every full name)*: